 Now move the scanner to the next ‘station’ and touch ‘New Scan’ again to start the second scan.

 The two scans need registered – lined up.
 If the software finds enough corresponding points it will do this itself – if not you may need to manually register the scan.
-See Registration page.
+If you are in a hurry and do not have time to hang around for the Recap to do the registration on site then you should opt for the ‘Push-Button’ scanning – to be honest I am finding this more reliable as there is so much wifi traffic and interference around that the process is compromised greatly on site.
+See Registration page for more on this.

 The results of the registration here are very good – there is a good amount of overlap with the first scan, the balance result is very high (lots of objects/shapes at different angles in the room and 100% of points are less than 6mm from each other – range restricted by wall outside.
 Notice the points in the top left … these are generated by reflections – there is a shiny cafetiere in the corner of the room and also a glass cabinet.